Baldesk/great-stuff/README.md

 # Great Stuff!
 ## About
 A collection of great things I have come across that should be of interest to any curious mind.
-This serves a dual purpose as a way to share things that interest me and as a method for cataloging resources to revisit.
+This serves a dual purpose as a way to share things that interest me and as a method of cataloging resources to revisit.

 ## Top Recommendations
 Curated list of sources that shape my thinking and I find myself coming back to.